De Walden Sreet,

 On Sundays there is a very good farmers market behind Waitrose and another open-air market on Saturdays featuring vintage clothes and jewellery.
 It’s tucked between the St. Marylebone Church on Marylebone Road and The Conran Shop on Marylebone High Street.

-Walking around the rose gardens in Regents Park is a joy and a favorite pastime is the open-air theatre in Regents Park during the summer months.
+Walking around the rose gardens in Regents Park is a joy and a favourite pastime is the open-air theatre in Regents Park during the summer months.
 There is also an Everyman cinema on Baker Street which we love to visit.

 Marylebone really does have it all!